Licensed & Insured • Kitchener, Ontario

 Ventilation Services in Kitchener

 Kitchener homes face two opposite ventilation problems depending on their age.
 Older homes in Forest Heights, Stanley Park, and Centreville Chicopee built in the 1950s through 1970s often have no mechanical ventilation at all.
 They relied on air leakage through walls, windows, and soffits for fresh air.
-Newer homes in Pioneer Park and Doon are built so tightly that natural air exchange is nearly zero, requiring mechanical ventilation to prevent moisture buildup, CO2 accumulation, and concentration of indoor pollutants from cooking and household materials.
+Newer homes in Pioneer Park and Doon are built so tightly that natural air exchange is nearly zero, requiring mechanical ventilation to prevent moisture buildup, CO2 accumulation, and concentration of indoor pollutants.

 Licensed technician providing ventilation services in Kitchener